idrsolutions/buildvu-microservice-example/API.md

 ```
 {
     "state": [String], * Will be "queued", "processing", "processed" or "error"
-    "previewPath": [String], * Only when state is processed
+    "previewUrl": [String], * Only when state is processed
-    "downloadPath": [String], * Only when state is processed
+    "downloadUrl": [String], * Only when state is processed
     "error": [String] * Only when state is error
 }
 ```